SunlayGGX/Storm/README.md

 #### Network (facultative)
 - **enable (boolean, facultative)**: If false, the network module communication with Storm tools will be disabled.
 Default is false.
 Note that even if it is disabled, processes start/stop and web logic are still enabled.
 - **scriptSender (SocketSetting, facultative)**: The socket settings referring to the communication with the Script sender tool.
 Ignored if the network module is disabled.
+The default used port is 5007.

 #### Web (facultative)